North Ward

 North Ward features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-North Ward's dwelling structure, as per the latest Census evaluation, comprised 23.6% houses and 76.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro Qld, on the other hand, had 76.4% houses and 23.6% other dwellings.
-Home ownership in North Ward was at 23.3%, with mortgaged dwellings at 18.0% and rented ones at 58.7%.
-The median monthly mortgage repayment in the area was $1,744, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure for North Ward was $285, lower than Non-Metro Qld's $345.
-Nationally, North Ward's mortgage repayments were below the Australian average of $1,863, while rents were substantially lower at $375 compared to the national figure.
+The latest Census evaluation showed that North Ward's dwelling structure comprised 23.6% houses and 76.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional Queensland had 76.4% houses and 23.6% other dwellings.
+Home ownership in North Ward was at 23.3%, with the remainder either mortgaged (18.0%) or rented (58.7%).
+The median monthly mortgage repayment in North Ward was $1,744, higher than Regional Queensland's average of $1,655.
+The median weekly rent figure for North Ward was recorded at $285, compared to Regional Queensland's $345.
+Nationally, North Ward's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing